The shadow of a model wearing black high heels on a runway.

 Offered through NYU Stern School of Business, Next Gen Fashion focuses on the ins and outs of the fashion industry.
 First, students connect with industry experts and take advantage of New York City’s position at the center of this dynamic sector.
 Then, they combine the theory learned in the classroom with the reality of running world-renowned fashion businesses.

-Kelly McHugh-Stewart is a Senior Writer and Strategist for NYU’s University Relations and Public Affairs Office of Marketing Communications, where she seeks out and enjoys telling stories that help people understand the world through a new lens.
+Kelly McHugh-Stewart is Assistant Director of Content Strategy and Development for NYU’s University Relations and Public Affairs Office of Marketing Communications.
+Through her writing, she seeks out and enjoys telling stories that help people understand the world through a new lens.
 Kelly holds an MFA in Creative Writing from The New School and a BA in Journalism and Mass Communications from Kansas State University.
 Her reporting and personal essays have appeared in the New York Times, The Washington Post, Reader’s Digest, CNN Opinion, and Sports Illustrated, among others.